reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 ## Conclusion

-SDKMAN! is a great tool to manage the versions of our favourite tools.
+SDKMAN! is a great tool to manage the versions of our favorite tools.
 To explore all the features of the SDKMAN! visit the [official site](https://sdkman.io/).